RubenPants/ChessBot/README.md

 * Three is an uneven number, which makes the algorithm more offensive
 * My machine is not that high-end, and thus a search-tree with a depth of five would make the algorithm to slow

-If a search-tree of five does not make the algorithm too slow on your machine, I would definitely recommend you to choose a depth of five.
+If a search-tree of five does not make the algorithm too slow on your machine, than I would definitely recommend you to choose a depth of five.